penlooktmp/pen/DOCUMENTATION.md

 pengo new app
 ```

-+ Create new controller
++ Create new action

 ```bash
 pengo new home:index
 ```

-+ Create new model
++ Create new entity

 ```bash
 pengo new mysql>user